-In addition, when directly contrasting pro- and anti-retrocue conditions, we found larger theta modulations following anti-retrocues, consistent with larger demands on cognitive control following retrocues for which voluntary and involuntary factors compete for the focus of attention in working memory.
-This difference was most pronounced in the 4-10 Hz range that from roughly 1100 msec after cue onset (cluster P = 0.011, Fig. 5C).
+In addition, when directly contrasting pro- and antiretrocue conditions, we found larger theta modulations following anti-retrocues, consistent with larger demands on cognitive control following retrocues for which voluntary and involuntary factors compete for the focus of attention in working memory.
+This difference was most pronounced in the 4- to 10-Hz range from roughly 1100 msec after cue onset (cluster p = .011; Figure 5C).